impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 esac
 ```

 Here we inspect the value that we stored in `shell` earlier.
 If it's `fish`, we execute a no-op.
 Looks like we can't rehash if the user's shell is fish.
 If the user's shell is anything else, we `echo` a command that (presumably) the caller of `rbenv-sh-rehash` will execute via `exec`.
-This command includes the `hash` builtin, which (per [this page](https://web.archive.org/web/20221004024822/https://www.computerhope.com/unix/bash/hash.htm)) maintains a hash lookup of commands:
+This command includes the `hash` builtin, which (per [this page](https://web.archive.org/web/20221004024822/https://www.computerhope.com/unix/bash/hash.htm){:target="_blank" rel="noopener"}) maintains a hash lookup of commands:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-16mar2023-918am.png" width="80%" style="border: 1px solid black; padding: 0.5em">